patricklanger/custom-iot/README.md

-## Pricision Farming using IoT Nodes
+## Pricision Farming using IoT Nodes, RIOT and WoTPy
 ### A basic Web of Things Example

 This Project was creates in the Module "Advanced Internet/IoT Technologies" at HAW Hamburg.